dmitrysamodurov/Aspose.Email-Documentation/java/developer-guide/working-with-outlook-items/working-with-recurrences/_index.md

 rec.setDayOfWeek(MapiCalendarDayOfWeek.Friday | MapiCalendarDayOfWeek.Monday);
 rec.setOccurrenceCount(getOccurrenceCount(startDate, endByDate, "FREQ=WEEKLY;BYDAY=FR,MO"));
 ~~~

 #### **Selecting Multiple Days in a Week and Setting Intervals**

-The following code snippet shows you how to Selecting multiple days in a week and setting intervals.
+The following code snippet shows you how to select multiple days in a week and set intervals.

 ~~~Java
 // For complete examples and data files, please go to https://github.com/aspose-email/Aspose.Email-for-Java